 Fecal incontinence is the inability to control bowel movements which could cause unexpected leakage from the rectum.
 It is a common bothersome and chronic social and hygienic condition that presents a significant negative impact for both care providers and patients.
 As many as 9-40 patients in Intensive Care Units are affected by fecal incontinence.
 In acute care settings, fecal incontinence could be a result of one or many factors such as antibiotics, sedation levels, clinical conditions, etc. In healthcare settings, fecal incontinence could significantly and adversely affect clinical outcomes and hospital quality metrics due to hospital acquired complications and infections.
 (HAC and HAI).

 For patients in long term care settings such as nursing homes, home agencies etc., immobility and dementia are a factor for causing fecal incontinence in residents as it precludes them from getting to the toilet.
 Fecal incontinence can be a sign for declining health and increased mortality in nursing homes.
 Nursing home residents have lost many functions of everyday life, such as the ability to dress or feed themselves, and these lost functions can lead to loss of dignity.
 Losing control over bodily functions such as emptying their bowels, is especially threatening to their dignity.
-In addition to emotional distress, bowel incontinence can cause skin irritation around the patient’s anus.
+In addition to emotional distress, bowel incontinence can cause skin irritation around the patient’s anus and sacral region.

 Interventions for Bowel Incontinence

 Absorbent pads are the most common and archaic solution to manage fecal incontinence.
 These pads are the most inefficient solution to manage fecal incontinence.
 Pads create a myriad of clinical complications, cross-contamination, are extremely laborious to use, and are highly uncomfortable for patients.